Writing-Quests/Hugo-site/content/blog/writing-quests-faq.md

 How do I create a Writing Quest?
 --------------------------------

-Step One: Read our Guidebook to learn how to prepare for a Quest.
+Step One: Read our Write Recipe Book (*coming soon*) to learn how to prepare for a Quest.

 Step Two: Use our graphics to create promotional material.